 The structure of LsrR as a tetramer was determined via exclusion chromatography and cross-linking assays .
 The crystal structure of the LsrR protein complexed with the native signal (phosphor-Al-2, D5P) was determined D5P is converted into its hydrated form to create strong H-bonds with the carboxyl group of D243

 The lsrR gene is transcribed together with lsrK in an operon , and this last gene encodes a protein that phosphorylates to DPD .
-The lsrRK operon is transcribed divergently of the lsrACDBFG-tam operon, and both operons are activated by CRP and repressed by LsrR .
+The lsrRK operon is transcribed divergently from the lsrACDBFG-tam operon, and both operons are activated by CRP and repressed by LsrR .
 The expression of lsrR was decreased in uvrY and csrA mutant strains

 lsrR shows differential codon adaptation, resulting in differential translation efficiency signatures, in thermophilic microbes.
 It was therefore predicted to play a role in the heat shock response.
 An lsrR deletion mutant was shown to be more sensitive than wild-type specifically to heat shock, but not other stresses .